Safeguarding and promoting the welfare of children are priorities at Cardinal Heenan. This includes:

 - Comprehensive behaviour policy and systematic and graduating sanctions and rewards systems

-- Close monitoring of pupil attendance with prompt calls to parents or carers if pupils are absent or late without prior notice
+- Close monitoring of pupil attendance with prompt calls to parents or carers if students are absent or late without prior notice

 - Safer recruitment practice followed.
 Security checks are made on all staff employed and volunteers working in the school